usagi/template-rust-backend-with-electron-frontend/README.md

 [MIT](LICENSE)

 Note: This licensing is applying to this original template only.
 It is not a copy-left.
-You choose any licensing to your app delivered this template project!
-And I author of this original template would not be  effect your delivered project anything!
+You choose any licensing to your app derived this template project!
+And I author of this original template would not be  effect your derived project anything!

 ## Author